 2 Samuel 4:4 – Jonathan, Saul’s son, had a son who was lame in his feet.
 He was five years old when the news about Saul and Jonathan came from Jezreel; and his nurse took him up and fled.
 And it happened, as she made haste to flee, that he fell and became lame.
 His name was Mephibosheth.

-As a therapist, I’ve found that the most important question is, “Who happened to you?“, not “What happened to you?”
+As a therapist, I’ve found that the most important question is, “Who happened to you?”, not “What happened to you?”
 Many times the who bears more significance than the what.
-And if we’re honest, much of our relationship drama (and trauma) stem from this.
+And if we’re honest, much of our relationship drama (or trauma) stems from this.
 Our insecurities, fears, doubts…. our “lameness” many times can be traced back to the time we were dropped by a “nurse” (whoever that represents for you).

 Hear what the Spirit of the Lord is saying to those who may feel “lame” in this very moment…